European Union

 No hay anuncios

-Before the interview, however, Meloni's collaborators had already come out to criticize the ties of the European far-right with Trump and suggest that the support of the American administration for Orbán harmed them electorally.
-"Hungarians don't want to be told who to vote for," declared Carlo Fidanza, a deputy from the Brothers of Italy party.
+Before the interview, however, Meloni's collaborators had already come out to criticize the links of the European far-right with Trump and to suggest that the American administration's support for Orbán harmed them electorally.
+"Hungarians don't want to be told who they should vote for," declared Carlo Fidanza, a deputy from the Brothers of Italy party.

 Similar statements came from some voices within Germany's main far-right party.
-AfD deputy Matthias Moosdorf pointed to "ostentatious friendship" as one of the causes of Orbán's defeat in a tweet shared by other influential figures in the German formation.
-Furthermore, the AfD representative urged not to fall into the same mistake as the acting Hungarian Prime Minister and not to applaud the White House's "madness."
+AfD deputy Matthias Moosdorf pointed to "ostentatious friendship" as one of the causes of Orbán's defeat in a tweet shared by other influential voices in the German formation.
+Furthermore, the AfD representative asked not to fall into the same mistake as the acting Hungarian Prime Minister and not to applaud the "follies" of the White House.

 Cargando